 Many people take up hobbies, like jewelry-making or photography, just for the love of it and don't expect to make money from their efforts.
 Most hobbies require some out-of-pocket costs.
 The good news is that the IRS lets you deduct a portion of your hobby expenses on your tax return.
 But you'll need to show that you're running a bona fide business to be eligible for more generous business tax breaks.

 First, ask yourself if your hobby is a recreational pursuit or a profit-making endeavor.
-Earning a living doing something you love is a natural goal, but you must be clear about your intentions to claim expenses come tax time.
+Earning a living doing something you love is a natural goal, but you need to be clear about your intentions to claim expenses come tax time.

-This doesn't mean you're prohibited from earning any money.
+This doesn't mean you're prohibited from earning any money or actually making a profit.
 For example, if you tinker with cars, it's okay for a friend to pay you for an occasional oil change.
+This would be hobby income.

 Generally speaking, your hobby is a business if: